tupui/batman/doc/introduction.rst

 Both *Proper Orthogonal Decomposition* (POD) and *Kriging* (*PC*, *RBF*, etc.) are techniques that can interpolate data using snapshots.
 The main difference being that POD compresses the data it uses to use only the relevant modes whereas Kriging method doesn't reduce the size of the used snapshots.
 On the other hand, POD cannot reconstruct data from a domain missing ones [Gunes2006]_.
 Thus, the strategy used by BATMAN consists in:

-0. Create a Design Of Experiments,
+0. Create a Design of Experiments,
-1. Optionaly Use POD reconstruction in order to compress data,
+1. Optionaly use POD reconstruction in order to compress data,
-2. Use Kriging (or other) interpolation (on POD's coefficients),
+2. Construct a surrogate model [on POD's coefficients],
-3. Interpolate missing data.
+3. Interpolate new data.

 .. seealso:: More details about :ref:`space`, :ref:`pod` or :ref:`surrogate`.